VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

-Which Solution Dissolves Skittles Fastest?
+- Which Solution Dissolves Color Fastest?
+(Grades 5-9)

-(Alternative question) Do different colors of candy dissolve at different rates?
+Additional Questions: Do different colors of candy dissolve at different rates?

 The younger kids should probably focus on only one of the questions.
-Older students can try both questions and do more replicates and more careful examination of the results.
+Older students can try both questions and do more replicates and a more careful examination of the results.

 If you are also going to examine whether different colors dissolve at different rates, you can make your guess about that too.
 You should put your guesses in order from fastest to slowest.
 You can use a chart like the one below.

 Color Dissolving Chart

-- Package of Skittles Candy
+- Package of Skittles candy

 - Clear plastic cups

-- Journal and pen for taking notes.
+- Journal and pen for taking notes

-- Camera for taking pictures.
+- Camera for taking pictures

 - You should carefully watch the Skittles in the different solutions and see how they dissolve.
+Take notes on your observations about what happens as the Skittles lose color.
 You might notice things like:

 - Does the solution bubble when you drop the Skittles in?